07.12.17 - 04.02.18

 Pil and Galia Kollectiv are contributing editors at Art Papers, the directors of artist-run project space xero, kline & coma, members of the experimental band, WE, and work as lecturers in Fine Art at the University of Reading.

-With DJ Girls on the decks, join us for an evening of wine and art.
-Enjoying being amongst the first to see The Immigrants.
-This event is free and all are welcome.
+With DJ duo GIRL on the decks, join us for an evening of wine and art.
+Enjoy being amongst the first to see THE IMMIGRANTS.
+Entry is free and refreshments provided, all are welcome.

 LATE NIGHT ART